ivmai/libatomic_ops/doc/README_details.txt

 Dd_acquire_read is very hard or impossible to define in a way that cannot be invalidated by reasonably standard compiler transformations.

-There is probably no good reason to provide operations on standard integer types, since those may have the wrong alignment constraints.

 Example: